merwynfernandes/QA_assignment/README.md

 ### Prerequisites
 The view the spreadsheet Microsoft Excel needs to installed.

-To execute the automated suite, latest stable build of chrome browser and maven should be installed in the system.
+To execute the automated suite, latest stable build of chrome browser(Currently v75) and maven should be installed in the system.

 ## Project overview